Series Review: Is this series worth your time? Does it get better as the novels progress? Or does it get worse? Find out below:

 Author: Cora Brent

 Genre: New Adult, Romance, Contemporary, Drama, Bad Boys

-Heat Rating: really warm (it’s more crude than other series in terms of language)
+Heat Rating: Toasty (it’s more crude than other series in terms of language)

 Point of View: First Person, Alternating

 Source & Format: Own–eBook

 Disclaimer: I never picked up Fall (#4).
 Find out why below…

 Why I Picked it Up / My Expectations:

 For some reason I was really looking forward to Draw.
 I think it was because the two leads had a not so nice past involving some sort of “sick game” and I love stories like that.
 There is just so much sexual tension and drama with those types of books so I was really looking forward to it.
 Plus, the whole series focuses on a set of bad boy triplets so that’s a bonus point in and of itself.

 However, Draw wasn’t what I was really expecting.
 I was expecting Saylor and Cord to have to work on their relationship given their past and her current situation but instead it was a love at first sight situation and ya’ll know how I feel about those (FYI: I hate them!).
 So while I loved them together I did not love the fact that things happened so fast between them.
 It just made me feel like the romance part of the book was lacking and because the last half of the book focuses more on a dramatic event the is important for the next two books it emphasized that thought even more.
 It’s a shame really and I think if the execution was a little different it would have made the book more enjoyable.